bakhshipoor/TimeZone/README.md

 **Part 1: TimeZoneDatabaseCreator**

-This part is designed for use on Windows with Visual Basic 2022.
+This part is designed for use on Windows with Visual Studio 2022.
 It allows you to convert the time zone database from [https://www.iana.org/time-zones](https://www.iana.org/time-zones) into a format suitable for embedded systems.

 **Steps:**